chidiugonna/BrainSurfing/mkdocs/docs/surfdata/prac81.md

 ### Matlab libraries
 The Matlab libraries used in this practicum are described below:

-* The HCP [cifti-matlab](https://github.com/Washington-University/cifti-matlab) library is in alpha-testing phase and so is liable to change in the future though hopefully not significantly.
-The version provided  had it's last commit `1e0ca9fbb0f9a8105d144ec6bc0de55b84d1b528` on `Wed Sep 2 15:42:55 2020 -0500`.
+* The HCP [cifti-matlab](https://github.com/Washington-University/cifti-matlab) library was in alpha-testing phase at the time of creating this practicum and so is liable to change in the future though hopefully not significantly.
+The version provided  had its last commit `1e0ca9fbb0f9a8105d144ec6bc0de55b84d1b528` on `Wed Sep 2 15:42:55 2020 -0500`.
 Please refer to the [cifti-matlab](https://github.com/Washington-University/cifti-matlab) repository for announcements on when the alpha-testing is complete.
 In the meantime if you use this code for your own research then please appreciate that you do this at your own risk and there is a chance of errors.

 * The [gifti](https://www.artefact.tk/software/matlab/gifti/)  library was downloaded as a zip file `gifti-master.zip`, extracted and renamed to `gifti-release`